-- Chemistry, Anatomy, and Physiology and Microbiology are core sciences that must be completed prior to the beginning of the program.
-The minimum core science GPA must be a 2.5 on a 4.0 scale. - Anatomy, Physiology and Microbiology must be taken within five (5) years of starting the nursing program.
+• Chemistry, Anatomy, and Physiology and Microbiology are core sciences that must be completed prior to the beginning of the program.
+The minimum core science GPA must be a 2.5 on a 4.0 scale.

 Further Application Information

 Once a candidate has been notified of an offer for admission into nursing courses of the BSN Accelerated track, a nonrefundable acceptance fee (includes background check and drug screen) must be submitted.
 When received, the student may register for classes according to the Academic Calendar.
 Students will be required to attend the nursing program orientation before the first nursing class.
 A positive drug screen or compromised background check may result in rescinding the student's acceptance into the program.
 An offer may be rescinded if in progress classes are not completed with a "C" or better and/or the GPA falls below a 3.0 on required courses completed for the nursing program.